Let’s start with an attention grabbing fact about NAC.

 NAC improves mental health

-The likely mechanism here is NAC seems to work as a glutamate antagonist.4
+The likely mechanism here is NAC appears to work as a glutamate antagonist.
+4

 NAC Side Effects